Stanhope Gardens

 Stanhope Gardens is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-As per the latest Census evaluation, Stanhope Gardens' dwelling structure comprised 88.8% houses and 11.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+In Stanhope Gardens, as per the latest Census, 88.8% of dwellings were houses, with 11.2% being semi-detached, apartments, or other types.
+This compares to Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
 Home ownership in Stanhope Gardens stood at 24.8%, with mortgaged dwellings at 54.8% and rented ones at 20.4%.
-The median monthly mortgage repayment was $2,700, higher than Sydney metro's average of $2,427.
-The median weekly rent figure in Stanhope Gardens was $580, compared to Sydney metro's $470.
-Nationally, Stanhope Gardens' mortgage repayments were significantly higher at $2,700 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,700, higher than Sydney metro's $2,427.
+Median weekly rent in Stanhope Gardens was $580, compared to Sydney metro's $470.
+Nationally, Stanhope Gardens' mortgage repayments were significantly higher at $1,863 and rents substantially above the national average of $375.

 Frequently Asked Questions - Housing